-There is a noticeable difference in the behavior of the UPP models and the mNFW, which can be attributed to their different behavior of the baryon fraction with $R_\text{max}$.
-As shown in Fig.~\ref{fig:mass_ratios}, the ratio of baryon mass to total mass is gently decreasing at large radii for the UPP, while for the mNFW it increases.
+There is a noticeable difference in the behavior of the UPP models and the mNFW, which can be attributed to their different behavior with $R_\text{max}$.
+As shown in Fig.~\ref{fig:mass_ratios}, the ratio of gas mass to total mass is gently decreasing at large radii for the UPP, while for the mNFW it increases.
 Since this ratio is used to normalize the total \DM{ICM} of each halo so that $f_g(R_\text{max}) = 1$, this leads to decreasing $\DM{ICM}$ for mNFW and slightly increasing for UPP.
-Although the $f_g$ limit is increasing at large $R_\text{max}$ for mNFW, we note that does not approach unity until almost 10 virial radii, well beyond the point where it's reasonable to assume the gas is still bound to the halo.
+Although the $f_g$ limit is increasing at large $R_\text{max}$ for mNFW, we note that does not approach unity until almost 10 virial radii, well beyond the point where it is reasonable to assume the gas is still bound to the halo.

-We note also that these limits are firmly incompatible with the empirical baryon fraction predicted by the un-normalized UPP.
-From Fig.~\ref{fig:upp_fg}, the two UPP models have empirical baryon fractions of $\sim 0.45 $~\textendash~$0.55$ at $10^{13}$~\msun{}, well-above the limits shown in Fig.~\ref{fig:fhotlims}.
+We note also that these limits are firmly incompatible with the empirical gas fraction predicted by the un-normalized UPP.
+From Fig.~\ref{fig:upp_fg}, the two UPP models have empirical gas fractions of $\sim 0.45 $~\textendash~$0.55$ at $10^{13}$~\msun{}, well-above the limits shown in Fig.~\ref{fig:fhotlims}.
 This is consistent with the expectation that lower-mass groups break with the relations observed on the higher-mass end.